Bookkeeping

 Pillar 3: Intercompany Tracking

 When your holding company pays a management fee to your operating company, that's not an expense — it's an intercompany transfer.
 The holding company records revenue; the operating company records an expense.
-They net to zero on a consolidated basis, but must be tracked separately for each entity's tax return.
+They net to zero on a consolidated basis, but must be tracked separately for each business's tax return.

 ⚠️ Common mistake: Treating intercompany management fees as "rent" or "miscellaneous expense."
 This can cause problems on audit.
 Use a formal Management Services Agreement and classify these as "Management Fee Income" / "Management Fee Expense."

-The Multi-Entity Owner's Checklist
+The Multi-Business Owner's Checklist

-2. Separate credit cards for high-transaction entities
+2. Separate credit cards for high-transaction businesses

-3. Consistent categories across all entities
+3. Consistent categories across all businesses

 4. Monthly reconciliation — don't wait for tax season